dwarvesf/playground/Frontend/react/rendering-strategies.md

 ### 3. Static-Site Generation (SSG)

-**SSG** generates HTML at build time.
+SSG generates HTML at build time.
 Unlike SSR, which renders HTML on each request, SSG pre-renders pages as static files and serves them on request.
 This is ideal for content that doesn't change frequently, as it combines the benefits of SSR with the speed of serving static files.

-#### How It Works:
+#### How It Works

 - The pages are pre-rendered at build time, creating static HTML files.
 - When a user requests a page, the server serves the static HTML directly from a CDN or hosting server.
 - Any dynamic content or interactivity can be added client-side, often using JavaScript to fetch data or modify the UI after load.

-#### Advantages of SSG:
+#### Advantages of SSG

 - **Fast Performance**: Since the pages are static files, they load very quickly from a CDN or server.
 - **SEO-Friendly**: Like SSR, the static HTML is crawlable by search engines.
 - **Low Server Load**: No need to generate HTML per request, reducing server resources.

-#### Disadvantages of SSG:
+#### Disadvantages of SSG

 - **Less Flexibility**: Pages are generated at build time, so content updates require a new build and deployment.
 - **Not Ideal for Highly Dynamic Content**: SSG is less suitable for frequently changing content, as updates won't appear until the next build.
 - **Extra Build Time**: Large sites can have long build times if each page needs to be generated statically.

-#### Example in Next.js:
+#### Example in Next.js

 In Next.js, `getStaticProps` generates static pages at build time.
 This is perfect for content like blog posts or product pages.